-The Tuna industry in Ghana comprises the Skipjack (Katsuwonus pelamis), Yellowfin (Thunnus albacares) and Bigeye tuna (Thunnus obesus).
-20 Baitboats, and 17 Purse-seiners are currently fishing within the EEZ of Ghanaian coastal waters and beyond exploit these tuna species amongst other minor tuna-like species such as the Black skipjack (Euthynnus alletaratus).
-During the year under review, Skipjack catches were the highest 68%) followed by Yellowfin (26%), Bigeye (5%) and other tuna-like species including (1%) respectively.
-Catches of the principal tuna species for the year 2014, rose slightly to 76844 mt from 62290 mt in 2013.
-Both fleets employ Fish Aggregating Devices (FADs) in fishing and collaborate extensively sharing their catch during fishing operations.
+The tuna industry in Ghana comprises skipjack (Katsuwonus pelamis), yellowfin (Thunnus albacares) and bigeye tuna (Thunnus obesus).
+20 baitboats, and 17 purse-seiners are currently fishing within the EEZ of Ghanaian coastal waters and beyond exploit these tuna species amongst other minor tuna-like species such as black skipjack (Euthynnus alletteratus).
+During the year under review, skipjack catches were the highest (68%), followed by yellowfin (26%), bigeye (5%) and other tuna-like species (1%), respectively.
+Catches of the principal tuna species for the year 2014 rose slightly to 76844 t from 62290 t in 2013.
+Both fleets employ Fish Aggregating Devices (FADs) in fishing and collaborate extensively by sharing their catch during fishing operations.
 Over 85% of catches are conducted off FADs.

-Recent improvements in sampling coupled, with the provision of more logbook information from the fishery has contributed to a better understanding of the spatio-temporal distribution of the species.
-It is envisaged that further synthesis of the database on Ghana from series spanning 2006-2014 would give a clear sampling strategy to improve the catch and species composition of the entire catch (task 11) in relation to innovations observed in the fishery.
+Recent improvements in sampling coupled with the provision of more logbook information from the fishery has contributed to a better understanding of the spatio-temporal distribution of the species.
+It is envisaged that further synthesis of the database on Ghana from series spanning 2006-2014 would give a clear sampling strategy to improve the catch and species composition of the entire catch (Task II) in relation to innovations observed in the fishery.

-An observer programme was organized in 2014 on board with 6 Purse seine vessels with the aim of training officers on proper methods of estimating catches and filling out of information in logbooks.
+An observer programme was organized in 2014 on board 6 purse seine vessels with the aim of training officers on proper methods of estimating catches and filling out information in logbooks.
 Also the programme was conducted to estimate the proper species composition of the catch.
-In addition, the Regional Observer Programme (ROP) of ICCAT was observed with national observers on board 15 surface fleets from January - February 2014.
+In addition, the Regional Observer Programme (ROP) of ICCAT was observed with national observers on board 15 surface fleets from January to February 2014.